hailiang-wang/fusionpbx/README.md

 017c1a7397e1        digitaldaz/fusionpbx-docker   "/bin/sh -c '/usr/bin"   10 seconds ago      Up 7 seconds
 ```

-Replacing the Container ID with our own, and substituting mypassword
-with an appropriate one we do:
+Substituting mypassword with an appropriate one we do:

 ```
-docker exec 017c1a7397e1 sudo -u postgres psql -c "ALTER USER fusionpbx WITH PASSWORD 'mypassword';"
+docker exec fusionpbx sudo -u postgres psql -c "ALTER USER fusionpbx WITH PASSWORD 'mypassword';"
 ```

 You will know this has been successful when it returns: